ArnaudLhutereau/arnaudlhutereau.github.io/_posts/2021-01-10-Docker-and-n8n-custom-nodes.md

 ## Build your custom nodes

-If you don't have built your node before, you can do it with n8n-node-dev command :
+If you didn't build your node before, you can do it with n8n-node-dev command :

 ```
 ubuntu@aws_IP:~/factory_n8n$ n8n-node-dev build